Posted on : December 28, 2018 by Clinic One on Vaccination

 Tetanus is a non-communicable disease contracted through exposure to the spores of the bacterium called Clostridium tetani.
 It is a bacterial infection characterized by muscle spasm which begins in the jaw and then slowly progresses to the rest of the body.

 The bacteria is commonly found in soil, dust, and animal intestinal tracts due to which eradication of this disease is next to impossible.
 The neurotoxins produced under the active condition of wounds contaminated with the bacteria results in tetanus.

-Tetanus during pregnancy is called “Maternal Tetanus” while tetanus occurred within the first 28 days of life is called “Neonatal Tetanus”.
-Tetanus vaccine is often believed to be different from any other due to its preventable characteristics.
+Tetanus during pregnancy is called “Maternal Tetanus” while tetanus occurred within the first 28 days of life and is called “Neonatal Tetanus”.
+The tetanus vaccine is often believed to be different from any other due to its preventable characteristics.

 Tetanus is the most common and serious in newborns and their mothers due to improper sterilization procedures and an unhealthy environment while giving birth in rural areas.
-In 2017, WHO estimated that neonatal tetanus killed about 30,848 newborn children which were around 96% reduction from the situation in 1988.
+In 2017, WHO estimated that neonatal tetanus killed about 30,848 newborn children which was around a 96% reduction from the situation in 1988.

-Following are the complications and problem of having tetanus:
+Following are the complications and problems of having tetanus: